voidstate/gaslandsgarage/readme.md

 ## What is this Gaslands Garage?

-A Vue JS based web app for building teams of vehicles to use in the Gaslands game.
+A Vue JS/Laravel based web app for building teams of vehicles to use in the Gaslands game.

 ## Who Are You?